Discounts on Disney Guidebooks

 The Amazon Kindle edition of The Unofficial Guide to Disneyland 2025 is almost identical to the print version when viewed on a modern tablet like an iPad or other high-resolution device, with some very minor formatting issues that don’t affect readability in any significant way.
 Most importantly, the tables and figures are all included at high resolution and are zoomable.
 On a phone, it’s readable, but the page layout doesn’t work quite as well.

-Birnbaum’s 2024 Disneyland Resort -This is the official guide, produced with Disney’s blessing.
+Birnbaum’s 2025 Disneyland Resort -This is the official guide, produced with Disney’s blessing.
 Naturally it tends to glorify Disney a bit, but it provides plenty of useful, in-depth information about the two parks and the three Disney hotels.
 Since this is a Disney guidebook, it does not cover other Southern California theme parks and attractions, unlike competing guides.
 There are a few nice coupons in the back.
+Also has a Kindle edition.

 Disney Cruise Line Guidebooks